ryandotfurrer/ryanfurrer-blog-v1/content/pages/blog/another-modern-css-reset.md

 }
 ```

 This part is a bit magical for me; we’ll break this down piece by piece again.
-You may see some reused styles, such as `display: flex;` - that is because, in my reset, I don’t like to do much nesting or truncating so that I can easily see what is happening I need to fix any issues.
+You may see some reused styles, such as `display: flex;` - that is because, in my reset, I don’t like to do much nesting or truncating so that I can easily see what is happening if I need to fix any issues.

 ```
 body {